Saturday, 28 March 2015

 http://sivanandaonline.org/public_html/?cmd=archives-search&search_string=routine

 He praises Benjamin Franklin, the famous American President, for his active cultivation of virtues and his daily diary and self-analysis.
 He says his students should do the same.
 Make a list of virtues and try to actively cultivate these.
 Write down how one is progressing.
 I have made a list of about 30 virtues to cultivate gradually.
 Will rotate every 3-4 days.
 Am keeping a cultivation of virtues journal exclusively for this purpose i.e to cultivate virtues and eradicate bad qualities.
-It's hard work but the Gurus say this is an indispensible pre-requisite for progress on the spiritual path.
+It's hard work but the Gurus say this is an indispensable pre-requisite for progress on the spiritual path.
 No progress in meditation or spiritual life is possible without a solid ethical character.

 The japa helps in eradication of vices and development of virtue as per our sages.
 The Name of God is the ultimate embodiment of purity and auspiciousness, and strengthens good noble samskaras, and destroys the negative samskaras.
 So while it is an uphill task, while the Name of God exists (and it will always exist), success is assured and there is nothing to fear. :)